Trees in Hiroshima

 Reference (Japanese): 被爆樹木リスト Japanese Sago Palm

-10 Suffruticosa Paeony and Shirodamo
+10 Suffruticosa Peony and Shirodamo

 3-13-11 Otemachi, Naka-ku, Hiroshima-shi

-Specie(s): Paeonia × Suffruticosa, Neolitsea Sericea
+Specie(s): Paeonia × suffruticosa, Neolitsea sericea

 Distance from the hypocenter: 890m